shapeshed/jekyll.shapeshed.com/_posts/2007-05-14-10_ways_to_spot_a_good_front_end_coder.md

 ---
 layout: post
 title: 10 ways to spot a good front-end coder
-excerpt: "Front-end coding is certainly a craft and there are some amazing people doing it.
+description: "Front-end coding is certainly a craft and there are some amazing people doing it.
 When I visit a good site I often rummage around in the undergrowth to learn from the Masters.
 Here are ten practices I commonly see from the best coders.  "
 categories: [XHTML, Opinion, Web Standards, CSS]
 ---
 ## It looks good naked